 Frozen waterfalls.
 Now that sounded pretty cool.
 Maybe I was wrong about this place.
 Maybe Ardua just seemed devoid of its own substance because I didn’t know where to look.
 Cruz had proven that to me with the caves and the waterfall, and it seemed he was going to do it again with the frozen waterfalls.

-We called in the shuttle, which arrived about thirty minutes later.
+We called in the shuttle, which arrived about an hour later.
 We told the pilot where we wanted to go, and were headed that way, when all of a sudden our suits alerted us of an imminent threat.
 When we pulled up the information, we saw that an ice storm was on its way towards us.

 “We sure lucked out.”
 Cruz noted.
 “Being on the cold side would be the last place we’d want to be with an ice storm on the way.”